naorbash/stock-portfolio-manager/README.md

 ## Run :arrow_forward:

-Before running, make sure there is no process listening on your app's port(default is set to 8080).
+Before running, make sure there is no process that listening on your app's port(default is set to 8080).

 After compiling, In the command line type: